 Mathematical modeling and machine learning have become fundamental to decision-making in the most important areas of our lives, and is the foundation of all business and investments.
-Now, we have Artificial Intelligence to accelerate and amplify a new "Arms Race" over the best predictive climate change models.
-Quite the conundrum, when paying today for predictions of tomorrow when so much is at stake.
-While we now have the most sophisticated mathematical and statistical techniques and quantum computing to crunch the numbers, the artificial/hypothetical/pristine worlds constructed in predictive models have minimal value until those analyses and predictions are applied in the messiness of real life.
+Now that the economic impacts of climate change are beginning to hit home, climate change models are entering the fray.
+While we now have the most sophisticated mathematical and statistical techniques and most powerful supercomputers to crunch the numbers, the hypothetical worlds constructed in physical models have minimal value until those analyses and predictions are applied in the messiness of real life.
 At some point, a more qualitative approach such as real expertise is needed.
-This session, hosted by one of the world's leading climate scientists, provides what you need to know about the greatest advances in climate modeling and is key to our final session of the day.
+This session, hosted by one of the world's leading climate scientists, provides what you need to know about the greatest advances and uncertainties in climate modeling and is key to our final session of the day.

-DR. KATHARINE HAYHOE, CEO, ATMOS RESEARCH, Atmospheric Scientist, TEXAS TECH UNIVERSITY and Chief Scientist, THE NATURE CONSERVANCY TONI MOSS, CEO, AMERICATALYST LLC
+DR. KATHARINE HAYHOE, Atmospheric Scientist, TEXAS TECH UNIVERSITY and Chief Scientist, THE NATURE CONSERVANCY TONI MOSS, CEO, AMERICATALYST LLC

-HOWARD BOTTS, Chief Scientist, CORELOGIC

-- KINGSLEY GREENLAND, Director, Mortgage Risk Analytics, Extreme Event Solutions, VERISK - ANDY NEAL, FSA, Senior Managing Director, AON - MATTHEW NIELSEN, Head of Global Governmental and Regulatory Affairs, MOODY'S RMS - DR. ERICA THOMPSON, Senior Policy Fellow in Ethics of Modelling and Simulation, LSE DATA SCIENCE INSTITUTE and author, Escape from Model Land
+- HOWARD BOTTS, Chief Scientist, CORELOGIC - KINGSLEY GREENLAND, Director, Mortgage Risk Analytics, Extreme Event Solutions, VERISK - ANDY NEAL, FSA, Senior Managing Director, AON - MATTHEW NIELSEN, Head of Global Governmental and Regulatory Affairs, MOODY'S RMS - DR. ERICA THOMPSON, Senior Policy Fellow in Ethics of Modelling and Simulation, LSE DATA SCIENCE INSTITUTE and author, Escape from Model Land